Finland offers crash course in artificial intelligence to EU

 It is teaming up with the University of Helsinki, Finland's largest and oldest academic institution, and the Finland-based tech consultancy Reaktor.

-Teemu Roos, a University of Helsinki associate professor in the department of computer science, described the nearly $2 million project as “Finland's gift to Europe” and "a civics course in AI" for every EU citizen to cope with the society's ever-increasing digitalization and the possibilities AI offers to the job market and elsewhere.
+Teemu Roos, a University of Helsinki associate professor in the department of computer science, described the nearly $2 million project as "a civics course in AI" to help EU citizens cope with society's ever-increasing digitalization and the possibilities AI offers in the jobs market.

 The course covers elementary AI concepts in a practical way and doesn't go into deeper concepts like coding, he said.